-Richard Houghton is a principal landscape architect with more than 15 years of landscape architecture and urban design experience.
-His project management expertise includes award-winning urban parks, multi-modal paths and trails, streetscapes, plazas, playgrounds, performance spaces, and cemetery design.
-He has also collaborated on academic campus designs for institutions such as Boston University and Harvard University.
+Richard Houghton is a principal landscape architect with almost two decades of landscape architecture and urban design experience.
+His project management expertise includes award-winning urban parks, multi-modal paths and trails, streetscapes, plazas, playgrounds, and performance spaces.
+He has also collaborated on academic campus designs for institutions such as Boston University, Harvard University, and Boston College.

-With considerable interest in the public realm, Rich’s work ranges from historical and culturally significant sites, from the Boston Public Garden to new multi-modal trails and ecological restoration opportunities along North Mill Pond in downtown Portsmouth, NH.
+With considerable interest in the public realm, Rich’s work includes historical and culturally significant sites, from the Boston Public Garden to new multi-modal trails and ecological restoration opportunities along North Mill Pond in downtown Portsmouth, NH.
 Recently, Rich completed the award-winning Hancock Adams Common, a transformative planning and design project in downtown Quincy that realigned the urban fabric to create an activated park and streetscape.
-He is currently serving as Project Manager for the Arborway Parkways Improvement Project, a one mile stretch within Boston’s Emerald Necklace park system in collaboration with Howard Stein Hudson and the Massachusetts Department of Conservation & Recreation.
+Rich highly values the collaborative process with clients to deliver successful projects.
+He is currently serving as Project Manager for the Arborway Parkways Improvement Project, a one-mile stretch within Boston’s Emerald Necklace park system in collaboration with Howard Stein Hudson and the Massachusetts Department of Conservation & Recreation.

 Life Outside of Work

-Rich is a talented musician, and outside the office can be found performing with his band Big Ol’ Dirty Bucket and exploring the outdoors with his family.
+Outside of work Rich can be found performing throughout New England with his band Big Ol’ Dirty Bucket and exploring the outdoors with his family.